Spriggans12/StravaActivitiesUpdater/README.md

 There are limitations to this program :

 * It will not update activities already flagged as commutes.

-* It uses a program to surf on Strava's website, to make activities private.
+* It uses a framework to surf on Strava's website, to make activities private; because there is no way to change the privacy cleanly with the v3 API...
 If the website is updated at some point, this privacy-making could cease to work.
 The program is done in such a way that failing to turn an activity private won't crash everything.
 * The program will only scan up to your last 50 activities, so be sure to run it every once in a while.